gnaneswara9/Elevator-rescue-alerting-system-using-PIR-passive-infrared-sensor/README.md

 # Elevator-rescue-alerting-system-using-PIR-passive-infrared-sensor

+Entire information about the project is available in the Project Report.

 ## License and Usage

 This repository is **open source** and **free to use**.
 There are no specific license requirements or restrictions associated with this project.